kiwix/kiwix-js/emscripten/xzdec/README.md

-# Source code and compilations of zstandard decompression library
+# Source code and compilations of XZ decompression library

 This folder shows how to compile the public-domain XZ decoder to make a webassembly binary and an asm JavaScript version.